About Reunior

 From Emotion to Understanding — The Turning Point

 At first, I believed that sincerity and devotion were enough.
 But over time, I realized that sincerity alone cannot rebuild a relationship.
-Love does not survive on emotion alone.
-Beneath it lies a complex structure of human behavior, hormones, and evolutionary psychology that quietly shapes every connection.
+Love does not survive on emotion alone; it is supported by a complex structure of human behavior, hormones, and evolutionary psychology that quietly shapes every connection.

 That realization hurt at first — but it also opened a door.
 For the first time, I began to see love not as a mystery, but as a structure waiting to be understood.
-From that point on, I started exploring the intersection between relationship psychology and evolutionary theory.
+From that point on, I began exploring how relationship psychology and evolutionary psychology intersect.
 I shifted my focus from surface-level emotions to the underlying systems beneath them: Why do people drift apart?
 Why do some reconnect while others end completely?
 I wanted to uncover the principles that quietly govern every emotional shift.

 What Came After — The Framework of Psychology-Based Relationship Recovery

-Through years of analysis and observation, two consistent patterns began to emerge — how emotions evolve, and how perceived value shifts within relationships.
-These discoveries became the foundation of what we now call The Reunior Relational Framework.
-Through this process, we formalized a two-axis model: the Perceived Significance Spectrum (PSS) — a seven-stage map of emotional perception — and the Perceived Relational Value (PRV) — a behavioral axis that shifts how one’s value is perceived.
-Not “tactics,” but a structured way to understand when and why reconnection becomes psychologically possible.
+After years of research and observation, two consistent patterns kept emerging beneath every relationship pattern: how a person is being valued in the present, and whether a shared future still feels structurally possible.
+These became the foundation of what we now call The Reunior Relational Framework.
+Through this process, we formalized a model built on Perceived Relational Value (PRV) and Long-Term Potential (LTP), supported by the Perceived Significance Spectrum (PSS), which helps explain shifts in emotional priority.
+Not tactics, but a structured way to understand when and why reconnection becomes realistically possible.

 Model